 - Most Kraft Heinz workers are employed directly by Kraft Heinz and their employment contracts are governed by relevant local laws.
-Kraft Heinz employs human resources and legal specialists to ensure that contractual employment arrangements for Kraft Heinz are lawful and compliant with the relevant regulatory requirements. - Kraft Heinz uses reputable recruitment agencies for the supply of contingent or temporary labour. - The company utilises several well-established and legally compliant resources, systems and processes to administer team member payments. - Kraft Heinz manufacturing team members generally have high union engagement and membership. - Kraft Heinz workers are free to negotiate collectively and, if required, involve third parties such as unions, in such negotiations.
+Kraft Heinz employs human resources and legal specialists to ensure that contractual employment arrangements for Kraft Heinz are lawful and compliant with the relevant regulatory requirements. - The company utilises several well-established and legally compliant resources, systems and processes to administer team member payments. - Kraft Heinz manufacturing team members generally have high union engagement and membership. - Kraft Heinz workers are free to negotiate collectively and, if required, involve third parties such as unions, in such negotiations.